google/periph/doc/README.md

 periph is a Peripheral I/O library in Go.

-The documentation is split into 3 sections:
+The documentation is split into 4 sections:
+* [host/](host/) describes periph on each supported platform.
 * [users/](users/) for ready-to-use tools.
   * No Go programming skill is required at all. `go get` and run.
 * [apps/](apps/) to use `periph` as a library.